OmarHedeya95/vc-copilot/Readme.md

 - To summarize:
 	- For a startup -> use the mouse to highlight the text you want to summarize -> `Cmd + P` -> summarize this startup
 	- For a VC -> `Cmd + P` -> Summarize All VC Notes

+- To push data to Affinity:
 	- Check the #review and #review_startup hashtags
 	- Approve that everything is fine or make your changes to the summary
 	- Remove the #review (or #review_startup ) hashtag and add ( #Affinity ) instead
 	- `Cmd + P` -> Push VCs or Startups to Affinity
 	- Voila, data is pushed to Affinity ( the affinity hashtag will be removed automatically)

+- To generate core problem and hypotheses to guide you with your DD:
+	- `Cmd + P` -> Startup Guidance Workflow -> copy a description of the startup as detailed as possible

+- To test the defensibility of a startup:
+	- `Cmd + P` -> Evaluate Startup Defensibility -> copy a description of the startup as detailed as possible

+## External Tools Used
+- OpenAI; providing GPT-4
+- Affinity.co; using their APIs to push data to their CRM